 Today’s Daily 3 Midday results are in.
 Here are the winning numbers for Saturday December 5, 2020

-Your Daily 3 Midday results for Saturday December 5, 2020 are as follows:
+Here are your Daily 3 Midday results for Saturday December 5, 2020:

 Did you know that?